dinki/View-Assist/View Assist dashboard and views/README.md

 # To do

-* Incorporate proof of concept icon handling automation into device configuration blueprint
 * Insure icon list is always defined.
 Do this either in device configuration blueprint on startup, device configuration default or handle in icon handling sequences (aka update jinja to handle)
 * Add new VA Assist listening CSS
 * Look at both assisting and processing variants of the bar and popup
+* Add option to device configuration blueprint to allow users to set launch icons.
+These will be added to the list on start up and never removed
+* Add default options (timeout, mode, do_not_disturb, background) to BP and set on start
-* Add launch button config to device configuration blueprint and set on restart
+* Add ability to set default background in device configuration blueprint and use in clock card.
+Set on start
 * Add select for listening CSS preference to device configuration blueprint and set on start up.
 Choices are new (default) and existing bar
-* Add option to device configuration blueprint to allow users to set launch icons.
-These will be added to the list on start up and never removed
 * Add select for microphone type (Stream Assist, HASSMic, Home Assistant voice satellite, other) to device configuration blueprint and set on start up
 * Use microphone type to set variables in variable template of dashboard
+* Update YAML template device config to reflect changes above
+* Give device id in YAML config so that device can have an area ??
 * Update all existing full screen views to take up all available space
   * Camera
   * Webpage
 * Consider option to handle icon bar list color (black or white) OR figure out how to add drop shadow on icons to ensure viewable on white backgrounds
 * Document how to add button template for custom icons
 * Document how to manipulate icon lists for developers
-* Add ability to set default background in device configuration blueprint and use in clock card
 * Look at setting default dashboard in VA device config so things like buttons can be more dynamic
 * Fix restart HA goes to night mode when HA unavailable